ChrisWhite12/Subway-Trip-Planner/README.md

 ![Path Calculate](./docs/Path_cal.png)

 In this example, there is a list of stations that are intersections (s1,s2,etc.) and a list of paths that they connect to ([a,b],[a,c]) respectivly.
-The path to be calculated is to go from path 'a' to 'z', so the program start with path 'a'.
+The path to be calculated is to go from path 'a' to 'z', so the program starts with path 'a'.
 Each of the intersections are looked at to see if any of them include 'a' and are merged into the array.
 The process repeats by looking at the intersections and searching for the last item of each path (in this case 'b' and 'c').
 The intersections that have already been used have to be ignored to prevent contiuous looping (eg. [a,b,a,b,a,b...]).
 All of this repeats until 'z' is found.

 Through out the assignment, I had used Trello to help my planning.
-The inital board is shown with all the requirements and planned feature.
+The inital board is shown with all the requirements and planned features.

 ![Trello](./docs/Trello1.png)